DSills735/CodingTracker/README.md

 Follow the DRY Principle, and avoid code repetition.

 Challenges for this project include:
 Add a stopwatch feature that tracks coding as it is happening.
-(I am working on this in the base implementation.)
-Let users filter the database based on time period, and reorder ascending or descending.
+(Done) Let users filter the database based on time period, and reorder ascending or descending.
 (Not completed).
 Create reports where users can see their total and average coding sessions per period.
 (Not completed.)
 Create the ability to have goals and show how far a user is from attaining their goal.
 (Not completed.)